Grisshink/scrap/README.md

 ## Notable advantages from scratch

-- Faster runtime (Still not faster than Turbowarp because Scrap is interpreted *for now*)
+- Faster runtime.
+The speed is achieved using compilation through LLVM *(WIP)*
 - The addition of separate else if, else blocks (C-end blocks as i call them), which eliminates a lot of nested checks with if-else blocks (i.e. more flexible variant of if-else block in Snap!)
 - Variables can have a lifetime, which avoids variable name conflicts and allows to make temporary variables
 - Custom blocks can return values and can be used as an argument for other block